-Varnish will dry clear but depending on the kind of varnish, that you use, it can also dry very glossy.
+Varnish will dry clear but depending on the kind of varnish, that you use, it can also dry very glossy or matt.
 It is usually written on the can how it drys, matt or glossy.

 Varnish is easy to apply as well.
 Simply open the can and brush on the varnish on your clay.
 Make sure, that you don´t forget any part of the sculpture because depending on your varnish you can only apply one layer.

 Some varnishes can only be applied in one layer because when you apply a second layer some varnishes lose their transparency.
-You can test this by simply sealing a crap piece with the varnish and check if it drys transparent or not after the second layer.
+You can test this by simply sealing a scrap piece with the varnish and then check if it drys transparent or not after the second layer.

 Once the varnish is dry your clay sculpture is properly sealed and water-resistant!

 This is properly the hardest method of sealing your Air-Dry clay.

 Epoxy Resin is actually slightly toxic while it is not hardened yet, so be very careful, when using epoxy and use gloves and a mask.